bahmutov/center-code/README.md

 ![center-code](images/center-code.png)

-If the file is a JavaScript (with extension `.js`) or a Json file (with extension `.json`), the output will have syntax highlighting.
+JavaScript `.js`, JSON `.json` and Markdown files `.md` will be syntax highlighted.
 The input read from STDIN is not syntax highlighted.

 [![center-code-icon] [center-code-icon]][center-code-icon]